NoobMaster9812/NoobMaster9812/README.md

 - 👋 Hi, I’m @NoobMaster9812
 - 👀 I’m interested in Backend dev.
-- 🌱 I’m currently learning Python,Go
+- 🌱 I’m currently learning C# (Python,Go optional)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by my email serzhant9889@gmail.com